Does gender equity matter to you?

 We promote gender equity in the community

 The City is a proud member of the Greater Bendigo Coalition for Gender Equity.
-The Coalition is a diverse collective of 32 organisations and groups in the public, private and community sector dedicated to advancing gender equity and preventing violence against women and children in Greater Bendigo.
+The Coalition is a diverse collective of 35 organisations and groups (as at June 2021) in the public, private and community sector dedicated to advancing gender equity and preventing violence against women and children in Greater Bendigo.
 The City is a signatory to the Coalition’s Gender Equity Strategy which will guide the Coalition’s collective efforts in achieving positive social change over the next five years across six key settings; workplaces, education, community, health, sport and recreation and emergency management.

 We promote women’s participation in local government

 The City of Greater Bendigo is a signatory to the Victorian Local Government Women’s Charter.
 The Charter recognises that decision making is strengthened through diversity.
 When decision making forums in the community are inclusive of different experiences and perspectives, everybody benefits.